Alehmas/homework_bot/README.md

 ##  Description
-Telegram bot that calls the Praktikum.Homework API service and finds out the status of your homework: whether your homework was reviewed, whether it was checked, and if it was checked, then the reviewer accepted it or returned it for revision
+Telegram bot that calls the Praktikum.Homework API service and finds out the status of your homework: whether your homework was reviewed, whether it was checked, and if it was checked, then the reviewer accepted it or returned it for revision.

 ##  Technologies used
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white) ![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)

 ##  Functionality
 The bot can:
 - polls the Praktikum.Homework API service every 10 minutes and checks the status of the homework submitted for review
 - when updating the status, it analyzes the API response and sends you a corresponding notification in Telegram
 - logs its work and informs you about important problems with a message in Telegram

 ##  Running the project locally